Two vendors, two failure modes

 ReliPay does auth and billing well.
 It doesn't ship a CRM, an email blaster, or a feature-flag service — pair it with the tools you already use.

-Self-host today · hosted plan in private beta
+Self-host today · MIT licensed · Public beta

 Run the whole stack yourself.
 Recommended path today.